This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Visible Mending: it's a thing

 So, visible mending is just an imperfect way to fix a clothing item.
-It's maybe a bit trendy in the zero waste space (as in, "look at this thing I saved from being garbage because I mended it with this very obvious colour") but it is also a bit of a form of art.
-I started out with mending in a colour that matched my fabric depending on the item, but did some more colour when it came to my son's clothing.
+It's maybe even a bit trendy in the zero waste space (as in, "look at this thing I saved from being garbage because I mended it with this very obvious colour") but it is also a bit of a form of art.
+I started out with mending in a colour that matched the fabric of the clothing depending on the item, but did some more colour when it came to my son's clothing.
 I realized I didn't really mind if it wasn't perfect and it wasn't matching and invisible, because it's a bit of character.
 This is the exact reason people are into vintage items, because they have a story and a bit of a life and some lessons and imperfections along the way.

 My youngest working on sewing a “teddy bear scarf” while I worked.

 I also realized I didn't need their mending to be perfect and invisible in the sense that I would be embarrassed if someone saw this.
 I really believe in changing how we are as a society, and the idea that we are less-than if we do not have new clothes or clothes that haven't been mended or adapted to fit us is not something I really want my sons to engage with.
 So, their mending (and my mending) is visible, and I know if someone asks them about their t-shirts, they are going to get into a story about their puppy.
-And know that this is what we do with clothing when it gets a hole, rather than tossing it.
-And if someone else has mended clothing or second hand clothing, they are pretty cool and not something else.
+Hopefully they'll get to know that this is what we do with clothing when it gets a hole, and how to do it, rather than tossing it.
+Hopefully if they meet someone else has mended clothing or second hand clothing, they won't have the same judgement that I was raised with for that type of thing.
 And so I purposely chose the path of not being perfect with this.
-If you want to check out a more polished tutorial, there are lots of visible mends online and on Pinterest.

 Getting Started